11 Job Search Tools To Help You Find Your Next Position

-5. Job alerts
+7. Job alerts

-Job alerts are job search tools that can help individuals learn about opportunities before other candidates.
+Job alerts are job search tools that help individuals learn about opportunities before other candidates.
 A good example of a job search alert is the Indeed job search alert.
 Once an individual creates a free account with Indeed.com, they have the opportunity to sign up for job alerts on their email or phone.
 They can tailor these alerts to notify them about jobs with a specific company or field.

-Research by company and salary
+8. Tools to research by company and salary

+Researching by company and salary can help you find jobs that match your financial needs quickly.
 These options allow individuals to research specific and reliable details:

 Company websites: If you want to work for a specific company, you can often find openings on that company's website.
 This option can provide information right from the source.
 Some companies even have "Career" pages dedicated to job openings and recruitment opportunities.

 Salaries: The Indeed Salaries tool allows individuals to search for a specific job title's average salary expectations related to local and state economies.
 Also, candidates can compare salaries for the same position in different areas to determine the best locations to look for a job.

 Related: How To Boost Your Job Search With Indeed's Mobile App